EliAndrewC/l7r/rules/09-professions.md

   - *Money bonus: 20%*
 - You receive 3 free raises on etiquette when speaking to anyone from a higher social class.
   - *Money bonus: 10%*
 - You may buy and raise any advanced skill which is normally basic as if it were basic.
-(Depending on the background and campaign, some normally-basic skills might be advanced, such as making Law an advanced skill for peasant farmers.)
+(Depending on the background and campaign, some normally-basic skills might be advanced, such as making Law an advanced skill for peasant farmers.
+If you take this ability after having already spent XP on an advanced skill, you get back the extra XPs which were previously spent.)
   - *Money bonus: 10%*
 - You get three free raises on commerce rolls when making purchases.
   - *Money bonus: 20%*